 SUB: DFIC Advisory Council

-COPY: To complement the Board’s expertise, the DFIC Board has appointed an Advisory Council, in consultation with the Minister of International Trade and the Minister of International Development.
-The Council’s role is to provide strategic advice and guidance with a focus on development finance and international development issues.
+COPY: To complement their expertise, the DFIC Board has appointed an Advisory Council, in consultation with the Minister of International Trade and the Minister of International Development.
+The Council provides strategic advice and guidance with a focus on inclusive development finance and international development issues.

-NAME:
+NAME: Missing information

 BIO: